The writer, Jeremy Troup, with a nice Hauraki Gulf snapper taken on the Snapper Snack ‘Super Lumo 5/0’.

 Then rig up a strayline rig (a.k.a. floatline rig in Australia), and present your bait nicely.
 Black Magic has a range of strayline rigs available for anglers who prefer a rigged and ready option that they can rely on.
 Cast this down the berley trail with minimal sinker weight (none if you can get away with it), you want to use just enough weight to get your bait to the bottom and nothing more.

 Turn it up a notch and target kingies!

 Spring also sees small Kahawai often feeding hard on the surface, sometimes in quite small schools marked with a handful of birds flying above them.
 These fish are often perfect size for deploying as live-baits for kingfish under balloons.
 Mostly, kingfish in our channels fall in the ‘under 15kg’ bracket.
 This in it itself provides a world-class fight in many cases within 10 mins from the ramp.
 Whilst spring is perhaps considered early for Auckland kings …they are there.
 Drifting these live springer Kahawai back in current towards structure, with surface berley deployed can be spectacular.
 When it all goes to plan, the Kahawai will immediately come to the surface as the kings turn up.
 The resulting ‘take’ often resulting in a mass of foaming white-water as the kings compete for the smaller morsel on offer.

 The shellfish which grow on marker buoy’s attract a lot of bait fish, which in turn attract kingies, so they are a great place to swim a livebait or cast a popper or stickbait.

-The Ocean Born ‘Flying Series’ of poppers and pencils are due to be released to the market mid/late November.
+The Ocean Born ‘Flying Series’ of poppers and pencils are on the market now!

 Remember other species you can target